 Beyond the immediate recognition (and nostalgia) of these spaces, Ikea effectively tapped into their playful nature while telling their core brand story: That their products can create a home for anyone, whether it’s an all-American suburban family or a group of young professionals in New York.

 What you can learn: No matter what you do, your product or service provides value to people.
 Communicating this story in your marketing campaigns is crucial to connect with people, so look for ways to reinforce it in creative ways.
 For a little more inspiration, check out these examples of creative storytelling for boring products, and try these tips to tell your brand story in your next campaign.

 “America is an idea, not a geography” is the story of Cities Talk Back, a powerful campaign by Lyft.
 As many of their drivers are immigrants or first-generation Americans, the brand believes their “diverse driver community should be valued and celebrated.”

 So, to garner fundraising for RAICES (Refugee and Immigrant Center for Education and Legal Services), Lyft created a digital experience that spotlights their drivers’ unique stories.

 From displaced Somalian war refugees to first-generation lowrider fans, the stories are a unique look into American life today, helping Lyft make a bold statement about its support of these communities.

-What you can learn: Brands who want to build lasting relationships need to communicate their values effectively, and Lyft does a fantastic job by putting their beliefs front and center.
+What you can learn: Brands that want to build lasting relationships need to communicate their values effectively, and Lyft does a fantastic job by putting their beliefs front and center.
 If you want to attract the right people, check out more ideas to showcase your values through content.

-Tip 4: Break a Stereotype
+Tip 4: Break a stereotype.

 The Campaign: “Women & Investing” by Charles Schwab